Wsamme/Let-quadruped-see-and-walk/README.md

+# 2025.2.27
-# This is a repository containing my work about quadruped control, which is my final year project in NUSRI
+This repository contains my final year project in NUSRI, which focuses on quadruped control.